danklotz/openNotes/micro-reviews.md

 **10/10 regisseurs:** Quentin Tarantino, Stanley Kubrick, Hayao Miyazaki, Kar-Wai Wong, Edgar Wright, Woody Allen, Wes Anderson, Jim Jarmusch, Terry Gilliam.

 ## Toys
+- [Hanayama Cast L’oeuf](https://hanayama-toys.com/product/cast-loeuf/).
+Very beatyful puzzle with an extremely satisfying solution.
+Probably a bit easier than the difficulty would suggest.
 - [Hanayama Cast Box](https://hanayama-toys.com/product/cast-box/).
 More difficult than you think, but very nice solution.
 Enjoyed it a lot.
 - [Hanayama Cast Harmony](https://hanayama-toys.com/product/cast-harmony/).
 Beautiful puzzle with a nice trick.
 Very enjoyable.
 - [Hanayama Cast Coaster](https://hanayama-toys.com/product/cast-coaster/).
 This is a great puzzle that I do really use as a coiffure.